LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using a ROM memory, the data in this table will be used to realize its content.*

-The Boolean equations for the signals that are active when the SUB instruction is executed are:
+The Boolean equations for the signals that are active when the SUB instruction is executed for computer SAP-1 are:
 -	EP = T1
 -	LAR = T1 + SUB * T4
 -	CP = T2